GyrosWookiedaris/twitch_multiban/README.md

 # Usage
 Just execute the .exe file.
 The wizard will guide you through the needed input from your side.
+I'd recommend to put the .exe in a seperate directory.

 # Self compiling
 ```